 - Tryptophan sources – seeds, nuts, legumes, and grains.

-2. Vitamin B12 – There are B12-fortified vegan foods (look for the label identifying them as fortified), including nutritional yeast, plant milks, soy products as well as cereals .
+2. Vitamin B12 – There are B12-fortified vegan foods (look for the label identifying them as fortified), including nutritional yeast, plant milk, soy products, and cereals .
 Dried seaweed (also known as nori) is another source of vitamin B12.
 Deficiencies in B12 can lead to anemia and neurocognitive dysfunction, including symptoms such as memory loss, fatigue, and mood changes.

 3. Iron – Good plant sources of iron include leafy greens, quinoa, soy products, sesame, pumpkin seeds, lima beans, lentils, cashews, and almonds .
-It is best absorbed when paired with vitamin C, which is found in citrus fruits, bell peppers, tomatoes, and broccoli.
+It is best absorbed with vitamin C in citrus fruits, bell peppers, tomatoes, and broccoli.
 Iron deficiency can lead to anemia, restless leg syndrome, fatigue, and impaired temperature regulation.